Tyre Nichols had 'extensive bleeding caused by a severe beating,' according to preliminary autopsy commissioned by family

 CNN has asked Crump for a copy of the autopsy commissioned by the family, but he said the full report is not yet ready.
 Officials have also not released Nichols' autopsy.

-Authorities have not publicly released video of the arrest, but family attorneys who watched it said Nichols was excessively tased, pepper-sprayed and restrained and compared it to the Los Angeles Police beating of Rodney King in 1991.
+Authorities have not publicly released video of the arrest.
+However, family attorneys who watched it on Monday described it as a heinous police beating that lasted three long minutes.
+Civil rights attorney Ben Crump said Nichols was tased, pepper-sprayed and restrained and compared it to the Los Angeles Police beating of Rodney King in 1991.

-Since Nichols' death, the Memphis Police Department fired five officers, all of whom are Black, for violating policies on excessive use of force, duty to intervene and duty to render aid, the department said.
+The Memphis Police Department has fired five officers, all of whom are Black, for violating policies on excessive use of force, duty to intervene and duty to render aid, the department said.

 "The egregious nature of this incident is not a reflection of the good work that our officers perform, with integrity, every day," Chief Cerelyn Davis said at the time.